Springfield Child Custody Lawyers

 - Sole legal and physical custody to one parent, restricted visitation — In some cases, time alone with one parent might be detrimental to the child given the parent’s drug or alcohol use or a history of abusive behavior.
 A court may require visits to be supervised by a third party until it is clear that the parent is not a threat to the child’s well-being.

 Through negotiation, mediation or litigation if necessary, we will represent you assertively in securing a fair and suitable custody arrangement.

 At Lowther Johnson, Attorneys at Law, LLC, we help parents throughout southwestern Missouri devise tailored parenting plans for child custody arrangements.
-Our experienced divorce attorneys protect your parental rights and address your concerns for your children’s welfare.
-For trustworthy legal counsel, call 417-866-7777 or contact us online to schedule a consultation.
+Our experienced Springfield child custody lawyers protect your parental rights and address your concerns for your children’s welfare.